-Michael Futterman, Head of Knowledge Labs™ Professional Development, spoke with client engagement experts Julie Littlechild and Stephen Wershing for their biweekly podcast, “Becoming Referable.”
-In the interview, he explains why advisors need to have a compelling catalyst that allows them to make meaningful connections with clients and prospects.
+Michael Futterman, Head of Knowledge Labs® Professional Development, spoke with client engagement experts Julie Littlechild and Stephen Wershing for their biweekly podcast, “Becoming Referable.”
+In the interview, he explains why financial professionals need to have a compelling catalyst that allows them to make meaningful connections with clients and prospects.

 The Art of Storytelling - Michael Futterman

-- To differentiate themselves and connect with clients on an emotional level, advisors must be able to communicate why they do what they do in a meaningful, resonant way.
+- To differentiate themselves and connect with clients on an emotional level, financial professionals must be able to communicate why they do what they do in a meaningful, resonant way.

 - Having meaningful conversations about financial planning and investing requires going beyond the transactional aspect and tapping into a client’s emotional relationship to money.

-- Advisors can draw on storytelling techniques from films and novels to hone their own narrative approach; for example, the most effective stories contain some element of a struggle or a challenge to overcome.
+- Financial professionals can draw on storytelling techniques from films and novels to hone their own narrative approach; for example, the most effective stories contain some element of a struggle or a challenge to overcome.

 Julie Littlechild: Welcome to another episode of “Becoming Referable,” the podcast that helps you be the kind or advisor people can’t stop talking about.
 I’m Julie Littlechild, and on this week’s show, Steve and I are speaking with Michael Futterman.
 Michael is the head of Knowledge Labs Professional Development at Janus Henderson Investors, where he works with the Professional Development Team on both research and curriculum development for their professional development programs.
 I’ve had the pleasure of working with Michael and his team on some research projects and wanted him on the show because he brings such a unique set of experiences to bear on the work that he does with advisors.
 We talked to Michael about a few key concepts and tactics that I really think are critical for any successful financial advisor.
 We started with the idea that you need to have a compelling catalyst, a meaningful “why” that helps clients and prospects understand who you are, what you do and why you do it.